 Monthly earnings up NOK 600

-Full-time employees in administrative and support service activities had average monthly earnings of NOK 34 300 as of 1 September 2012.
-This was a year-on-year increase of 1.8 per cent, or NOK 600.
+Full-time employees in wholesale and retail trade had average monthly earnings, excluding overtime pay, of NOK 39 300 at 1 September 2014.
+This is a year-on-year growth of NOK 600 or 1.6 per cent.

-The statistics are based on information from a sample of enterprises, which cover a total of 39 645 full-time employees and 28 747 part-time employees.
-The total number of employed, which is used as the basis for weighting, is 123 300 in administrative and support service activities, according to the Norwegian Central Register of Enterprises and Establishments per September 2014, wholesale and retail trade comprises 360 500 employees in total.
+The statistics are based on information from a sample of enterprises covering a total of 107 585 full-time employees and 85 057 part-time employees.
+According to the Norwegian Central Register of Enterprises and Establishments per September 2014, wholesale and retail trade comprises 360 500 employees in total.

 The term average monthly earnings is the main term in Statistics Norway's wage statistics.
 Monthly earnings cover basic salaries, variable additional allowances and bonuses.
-Payment for overtime work is not included, but is presented in the statistics separately.
+Payment for overtime work is not included.

 Structural changes within the division along with the outcome of collective bargaining would have a certain effect on the wage increase being measured.